 products: vegetables, fruits, meats, bulk rice, motorcycle parts,

-the boulevard off the riverfront road has recently been refurbished
+boulevard off the riverfront road has recently reopened and now

-located on central traffic circle offering a pretty good selection
+Monument) traffic circle, offering a pretty good selection of

 Many of the guesthouses and hotels offer small selections of